 After: Did you know that roosters can fly up to 200 feet?
 In this blog post, we will discuss the rooster’s aerodynamic abilities.

-If you want to convey an idea, you need to include enough information for your reader to understand, but not so many details that they are overwhelmed.
+To convey an idea, include enough information for your reader to understand, but not so much that they are overwhelmed.
 Too much information can bury and obscure your message.
 Employ the Goldilocks principle: Not too much, not too little, but just right.

 Before: The heat transforms the yolk’s properties.
 The yolks change from liquid to solid.
 The newly-transformed yolks are now edible scrambled eggs.